liuzhenyu-yyy/SCAN-seq2/README.md

 # SCAN-seq2
-SCAN-seq2  is a high-throughput, high sensitivity full-length single-cell RNA-seq method by third-generation sequencing.
+SCAN-seq2  is a high-throughput, high sensitivity full-length single-cell RNA-seq method by Nanopore sequencing.

-This repository provide code for SCAN-seq2 data processing and downstream analysis.
+This repository provide source code for SCAN-seq2 data processing and downstream analysis.

 Structure of the repository: